 Arctic Star White Nectarine Tree Information and Care

-The Arctic Star white nectarine is a popular, moderate size woody deciduous fruit tree variety.
-Plant in a Full Sun area in soil with good drainage.
-In a home orchard settings, space trees as close as 10 feet apart when trees will be kept compact.
+The Arctic Star White Nectarine is a popular, moderately sized woody deciduous fruit tree variety.
+Plant in a full sun area and in soil with good drainage.
+In home orchard settings, space trees as close as 10 feet apart when trees will be kept compact.
 Keep nectarine trees 10 feet tall and wide with regular pruning.
 Provide more room, up to 20 – 25 feet from each other to grow trees larger.

 Watering Nectarine Trees – How Much and How Often

-The Arctic Star white nectarine tree thrives with deep watering.
+The Arctic Star White Nectarine tree thrives with deep watering.
 In most soils, water newly planted trees weekly once they leaf out in the early Spring.
-Increase the frequency to twice per week, as the weather warms up in the Spring to Summer.
+Increase the frequency to twice per week as the weather warms up in the Spring to Summer.
 It’s normal to irrigate 3 times per week during hot Summer in sandy soils.
-Reduce the frequency as it cools in the Fall.
-Discontinue watering in the Winter while the tree is dormant.
+Reduce the frequency as it cools in the Fall and discontinue watering in the Winter while the tree is dormant.

 Fertilizing Nectarine Trees – How to Feed a Nectarine Tree